facumolina/evospex-ae/README.md

 For the remaining cases, just run the corresponding script present in the *experiments* folder in the same way.
 For every case, the results will be stored in the folder *experiments/results*.
 For instance, for the case *doublylinkedlistnode* the output will be in the folder *experiments/results/doublylinkedlistnode*.

-Finally, collect the most common postcondition as described in [here](extra/COLLECTING_INFERRED_POSTCONDITIONS.md) and manually compare the inferred postcondition with the one present in the Java file equipped with contracts.
-Such a Java files are present in the folder *$EVOSPEX/src/examples/casestudies/eiffel* or *$EVOSPEX/src/examples/casestudies/cozy*, respectivelly.
+Finally, collect the most common postcondition as described in [here](extra/COLLECTING_INFERRED_POSTCONDITIONS.md) and manually compare the inferred postcondition with the one present in the Java file (equipped with contracts).
+These Java files are available in the folder *$EVOSPEX/src/examples/casestudies/eiffel* or *$EVOSPEX/src/examples/casestudies/cozy*, respectively.